mmohades/Venmo/README.md

 ```

-## Getting Started

-### Installation

 ### Documentation

+`venmo-api`'s documentation lives at [readthedocs.io](https://venmo.readthedocs.io/en/latest/).

 ## Contributing

 Contributions of all sizes are welcome.
+You can help with the wrapper documentation located in /docs.
 You can also help by [reporting bugs](https://github.com/mmohades/VenmoApi/issues/new).
+You can add more routes to both  [Venmo Unofficial API Documentation](https://github.com/mmohades/VenmoApiDocumentation) and the `venmo-api` wrapper.

 ## Venmo Unofficial API Documentation